 With 125 hp, these larger engine cars could break the 100 mph top speed referred to by the vehicle’s name.

-The Jaguar F-Type SVR is the ultimate expression of Jag’s only current sports car.
-With a 575 hp 5.0-liter supercharged V8 and eight-speed automatic transmission sending power to all four wheels, the manic F-Type SVR will hustle from 0-60 mph in just 3.5s and top out at a dizzying 200 mph (322 km/h).
-The F-Type is also offered with a lesser version of the supercharged V8, a supercharged V6, and a turbocharged four-cylinder, but let’s be real: if you care about performance, you want the SVR.
+The Jaguar F-Type is the ultimate expression of Jag’s current model line.
+With an available 575 hp 5.0-liter supercharged V8 and eight-speed automatic transmission sending power to all four wheels, the manic F-Type will hustle from 0-60 mph in just 3.5s and top out at a dizzying 200 mph (322 km/h).
+The F-Type is also offered with a lesser versions, with a supercharged V6, and a turbocharged four-cylinder, but let’s be real: if you care about performance, you want the V8.

 SEE ALSO: Jaguar F-Type SVR and 400 Sport Review

 But for some people, performance doesn’t matter.
 For them, the F-Type also delivers.
 Just look at that body.
-The F-Type is definitely one of the most beautiful, timless-looking cars on sale today.
+The F-Type is definitely one of the most beautiful, timeless cars on sale today.

 6. Jaguar XJ-S